jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Usually, problems are on the _Client_ side and should be fixed there.
 Have a look at the [Troubleshooting page](/wiki/Client-Troubleshooting) if needed.
 Various problems can arise when setting up Servers - especially when run on a low-bandwidth home connection.

-Therefore:
-* Use other peoples' (public) Servers at first to isolate any issues that may in fact be due to Client configuration.
-* Ensure you have enough bandwidth: Less than 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up) are fine.
+Therefore: Ensure you have enough bandwidth: Less than 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up) are fine.
 You can read more about network requirements at [different quality settings here](Server-Bandwidth).
+Consider using a cloud host, not your home internet connection, to get better ping times if you're having problems.

 ### General notes

-* Consider using a cloud host, not your home internet connection, to get better ping times if you're having problems
 * Any Server should have at least 1.6GHz CPU frequency and 1GB RAM
 * Running a Server may require you to adjust any firewalls running on or outside of your machine or cloud host.
 * Running an Uregistered Server at home will require you to [port forward](#port-forwarding) on your router.
 When running a Registered Server, port forwarding should not be necessary in most cases, but it's advisable to do so because some networks may not work properly with Jamulus in its default mode.